Paciente8159/uCNC-modules/README.md

 ## Using a module

 Most modules can be added to µCNC simply by adding the file to the root of µCNC project path and add the necessary listeners after cnc_init() call in the uCNC.ino/main file.
 Each module has it's own read file with instructions on how to include and use the module.
+These modules and instructions will work for version 1.4.6+.

 ## Supporting the project